econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/Files/For-Target/XUBUNTARK-body.md

 1. The `avahi` networking software is also installed
    * This makes it easy to start an ssh shell from a Mac on the network

-The ISO installer file that creates this machine is in the /media directory.
+The ISO installer file that creates this machine is in the /var/local directory.
 To install to another drive/USB-stick:
-   1. "Burn" the ISO image to an installer location
+   1. "Burn" the ISO image to an installer location (like, USB stick)
-   1. Boot your computer from the "burned" installer
+   1. Boot your computer from the "burned" installer medium
-   1. Choose the new medium on which you want to install XUBUNTARK
+   1. Choose the device on which you want to install XUBUNTARK

 For a bit more information, see the file `/var/local/About_This_Install.md`